Skip to content

 • A wildcard parameter <param> overlaps with specific paths

-• Curly braces {param} and angle brackets <param> are used interchangeably at the same position
+• Curly braces {param} and angle brackets <param> at the same position (note: <param> is more permissive as it matches across slashes)

 Example Warning